MadRajib/Code_snippets-1/coding_problems/heap/readme.md

 Explanation: Since there is only one rope, no connections are needed, so the cost is 0.
 ```

+Observation:
+* If two min elements are joined in every iteration this gives the min cost.
+* we can use min heap.

+Approach:
+* store elements in the min heap.
+* pop 2 elements and sum them and push to heap, keep on doing it untill only one element is present in the heap.

 ```cpp
 int minCost(vector<int>& arr) {
         // code here